-Hi, my name is Emily St＊, and this is my personal website, the latest in a series of many sites I’ve had through the years.
-I make my living as a programmer in Portland, Oregon, and I intermittently write and talk about technology, amateur astronomy, and other topics.
+Hi, my name is Emily St＊.
+I make my living as a programmer in Portland, Oregon, and I sometimes write about amateur astronomy, writing, technology, or other topics I think are interesting.

-- I hope to one day write for a wider audience, teach, and tell stories—all at the same time, if I can manage it.
+- I hope someday to write for a wider audience, teach, and tell stories—all at the same time, if I can manage it.

 - I’m learning each day how better to empathize with people different from me, reduce harm, and work toward kindness.